-Improve Safety The Allen County community has the worst bike and pedestrian crash rates in Ohio, compared to similar sized communities.
-We can reduce crashes by making roads safer for people to walk or ride bikes.
+Improve Safety The Allen County community has the worst bike and pedestrian crash rates in Ohio, compared to similar sized communities.1 We can reduce crashes by making roads safer for people to walk or ride bikes.
 And there's safety in numbers!
-When walking and bicycling rates double, the risk of pedestrian-motorist crashes decreases by 34%.
+When walking and bicycling rates double, the risk of pedestrian-motorist crashes decreases by 34%.2

-Improve Health 3 out of 4 adults in Allen County have an unhealthy weight.
-Choosing to walk and bike increases levels of physical activity, which in turn reduces risk of chronic diseases, and saves everyone money on healthcare costs.
-2 OUT OF 3 ADULTS in Allen County have an unhealthy weight.

-Help Save the Environment Cars add to air pollution; walking and biking produces none.
-Replacing two miles of driving each day with walking or bicycling will, in one year, prevent 730 pounds of carbon dioxide from entering the atmosphere.
+Improve Health 3 out of 4 adults in Allen County have an unhealthy weight.3 When people walk and bike, it makes them healthier, which in turn saves everyone money on healthcare costs.
+3 OUT OF 4 ADULTS -in Allen County have an unhealthy weight- Help Save the Environment Cars add to air pollution; walking and biking produces none.
+Replacing two miles of driving each day with walking or bicycling will, in one year, prevent 730 pounds of carbon dioxide from entering the atmosphere.4 lking or bicycling helps the environment-